Ask A Vet: Pawp Online Vets Discuss Dog Overgrooming & Vocal Cats

 Should I get pet insurance?

 Pet insurance requires a cost-benefit analysis.
 It makes sense for some pet owners, especially before a pet has been diagnosed with medical conditions or if an owner has a reasonable expectation their pet may have future health issues.
 Your monthly premium will vary depending on your pet’s age, breed, and location as well as your chosen annual maximum and deductible.
 On average, an accident/illness plan for dogs is $47 and depending on your pet’s details, that number can climb up to $160 or more.
-There are alternatives to pet insurance, like Pawp’s Emergency Fund that can provide a safety net in case of emergency vet bills while maintaining one price for all pets.
+There are alternatives to pet insurance, like Pawp’s Emergency Protection that can provide a safety net in case of emergency vet bills while maintaining one price for all pets.

 Read More: Pawp Helps Pay Vet Bills With An Affordable Alternative To Pet Insurance